cole-lentini/wallpapervirus/README.md

 ### Settings.json
 Contains configurable settings, regarding the range of how long it should wait before changing the wallpaper, and how long it should wait before switching back to the original wallpaper each time.
 Do not change the variable names; only change the number values.

+### ShortcutIcon.ico
+Fake Windows Defender icon for the shortcut in the startup folder.

+### Wallpapers Folder
+Contains wallpapers you would like the program to randomly choose from.